JACKSONVILLE – The Jaguars are hot. And that's no joke.

 Working to improve every day, and letting the results take care of themselves.

-“We feel good about what we’ve done, but he (Bradley) has said all year, ‘It’s not how you start; it’s how you finish,’” Jaguars linebacker
+"We feel good about what we've done, but he (Bradley) has said all year, 'It's not how you start; it's how you finish,'" Jaguars linebacker Russell Allen said Monday as the Jaguars (4-9) began early preparations to play the Buffalo Bills (4-9) at EverBank Field Sunday at 1 p.m.

 "These last three games are going to be huge for us going into the offseason the way we feel about our progress.
 Would we like to win?
 Of course.
 But it's really about everybody playing to their potential and feeling good about that going into the offseason."